 4. Filling in the details

-Then it was time to fill in the details which is basically trying to define the goal to the nitty gritty to-do’s, such as needing to ”pick up a new notebook” or ”call company XYZ”.
-I did this per ”little” to-do on the backside of each A5.
-You can also do it on the frontside if you still have room.
+Then it was time to fill in the details which is basically trying to define the goal to the nitty gritty to-do’s, such as needing to pick up a new notebook or call company XYZ.
+I did this per ”little” to-do on the backside of each paper.
 You can never have all details in place because as you start working you will realize what more you need and what can be skipped for example.
+The last step is to number your ”little” to-do’s to determine in what order they need to happen.
+For this step it is still true that sometimes the order gets messed up because well life.
+So do not hold on to the numbering for dear life.
+It just a guidance.

 5. Make a definite to-do list for your goals